International migration

 All international health professionals wishing to practice in Australia must have the ability to hold an Australian registration with the relevant professional body.

-The process for gaining registration as a health professional in Australia is overseen by the relevant National Boards, which are supported in their functions by the Australian Health Practitioner Regulation Agency (Ahpra).
+The process for gaining registration as a health professional in Australia is overseen by the relevant national boards, which are supported in their functions by the Australian Health Practitioner Regulation Agency (Ahpra).

-Nurses and Midwives
+Nurses and midwives

 If you obtained your qualifications in a country other than Australia or New Zealand, you may be required to undertake a theory and skill assessment process to obtain registration with your governing body.
 The outcome of this assessment may impact your suitability to apply for advertised positions.